 Shugendō is a 1400 year-old syncretic tradition of training and testing, combining elements of Esoteric-Buddhism, mountaineering-asceticism, Shinto and Taoist thought, as well as ancient folk beliefs and practices related to mountains and ancestors (山岳信仰; sangaku-shinko and 神奈備信仰; kanabi-shinko).
-Shugendō above all is characterised by its periodic rituals of death & rebirth (擬死再生の修行), ascetic practices, retreat and meditation.
+Shugendō above all is characterised by its periodic rituals of death & rebirth (擬死再生の修行).

 What does 'Shugendō' mean?

-One literal way to translate the term is gen wo osameru michi (験を修める道).
-Shu or osameru represents the action of studying, testing, pursuing or cultivating; Gen or ken is technically the efficacious result of ascetic discipline, Do represents different pronunciations of the character meaning 'Road' (michi) similar to the 'Dao' in Daoism, Way (Do) of Buddhism or 'To' (Way) in Shin-'To".
-That is, Shugendō is the Way (道; Do) of 'Testing' the Teachings and Generating Spiritual Power [revealing virtue and testimony] (験; Gen) through Disciplined Practice/Ascesis (修; Shu).
+One literal way to look at the term is gen wo osameru michi (験を修める道).
+Shu (修) or osameru signifies the action of studying, testing, pursuing or cultivating.
+Gen or ken (験) signifies the efficacious result of ascetic discipline.
+Do is one of several pronunciations of the character meaning 'Road' (道; michi) similar to the 'Dao' in Daoism, Way (Do) of Buddhism or 'To' (Way) in Shin-'To".
+That is, Shugendō is the Way (道; Do) of 'Testing' the Teachings and Generating Spiritual Power [revealing virtue and testimony] (験; gen) through Disciplined Practice/Ascesis (修; shu).

 How did Shugendō come to be?

 Looking to Sakyamuni's formative experiences in the mountains and forests of Northern India, the mountain-hermits of Taoism, the experiences of holy saints on Mt.
-Sinai, the sages of Yoga, the inspiration of Cadair Idris and the mountain ranges of Olympus, the ancient world, broadly speaking, looked to mountains as liminal, other-worldly places where the axis-mundi or omphalos took form.
-These places were often culturally restricted - underworld or otherwordly - being the haunts of the dead (as in Japan), of wild animals, of ancestors, of uncertainty, imagination, inspiration and hierophany, of the unhabituated, of creative energies, places of dreams, fears, ecstasy and despair, where the edges of our psyches become porous, of the 'undomesticated' elements of society, of the rebellious, of homage and of awe-inspiring divinity.
+Sinai, the sages of Yoga, the inspiration of Cadair Idris and the mountain ranges of Olympus, large sections of the ancient world, broadly speaking, looked to mountains as liminal, other-worldly places where the axis-mundi or omphalos took form.
+These places were often culturally restricted - underworld or otherwordly - being the haunts of the dead (as in Japan), of wild animals, of ancestors, of uncertainty, of imagination, of inspiration and hierophany, of the unhabituated, of creative energies; places of dreams, fears, ecstasy and despair, places where the edges the psyche became porous, places of the 'undomesticated' elements of society; of the rebellious, of homage and of awe-inspiring divinity.

 Shugendō emerged as a broad movement in 7th Century Japan at the crossroads of Taoist, Buddhist, Folk-belief and Shintō thought, when people began entering the mountains seeking to re-live and encounter the experiences of the founders of these teachings.
 Among these people stood out figures such as En'no-Ozunu (役君小角) and Nōjo Taishi (能除太子), recognised and revered today among the spiritual ancestors of this 'folk' movement.